ekans24/Deep-Learning-for-Breast-Cancer-Detection-in-Ultrasound-Images-ImageMaskNet-and-ImageMaskNet2/README.md

 ## Model 1: Dual-Input Classifier (DIC-Net)

-### Model 1 Architecture: ImageMaskNet
+### ImageMaskNet Architecture Rationalization

+#### Architectural Overview
-ImageMaskNet is a dual-branch convolutional neural network (CNN) designed for analyzing breast ultrasound images along with their corresponding masks.
-The architecture is bifurcated into two distinct pathways – the image branch and the mask branch – each tailored to process a specific type of input.
+ImageMaskNet is a specialized convolutional neural network designed to process and classify breast ultrasound images.
+The architecture consists of two distinct branches: the image branch for processing RGB images and the mask branch for processing grayscale segmentation masks.
+Each branch is tailored to extract features from its respective input type, which are then combined to inform the classification decision.
+This section delineates the rationale behind the design choices in ImageMaskNet's architecture.

 ![ImageMaskNet_FlowDiagram](https://github.com/ekans24/Breast-Cancer-Detection-with-ImageMaskNet-CNN/assets/93953899/252f653f-bc4e-4bc5-8734-0136b84a6982)

 _Figure 2: Flow diagram of ImageMaskNet, illustrating the dual-pathway processing of RGB images and grayscale masks, feature concatenation, and classification into three categories._

-## Image Branch:
+### Image Branch:
 - Input: This branch takes the standard 3-channel (RGB) ultrasound images.
 - Layer 1: A convolutional layer with 32 filters, a kernel size of 3x3, and padding of 1.
 It is followed by a ReLU (Rectified Linear Unit) activation function.
 - Pooling 1: A 2x2 max pooling layer reduces the spatial dimensions by half.
 - Layer 2: Another convolutional layer with 64 filters, a 3x3 kernel, and padding of 1, followed by a ReLU activation function.
 - Pooling 2: A second 2x2 max pooling layer further reduces the feature map size.

+#### Convolutional Layers
+The image branch begins with convolutional layers, which are fundamental to CNNs for their ability to perform effective spatial feature extraction.
+The initial layer comprises 32 filters with a kernel size of 3x3 and padding of 1.
+This configuration enables the network to detect basic visual elements such as edges and textures.
+The subsequent layer, consisting of 64 filters, allows the network to construct more complex representations from these elementary features.
+The increase in filter count is a deliberate strategy to enhance the model's capacity to capture a wider variety of features at increasing levels of abstraction.

+#### Activation Functions
+The activation function employed after each convolutional layer is the Rectified Linear Unit (ReLU).
+ReLU is selected for its efficiency in accelerating the convergence of stochastic gradient descent compared to sigmoid or tanh functions.
+Moreover, ReLU helps mitigate the issue of vanishing gradients, enabling deeper networks to be trained more effectively.

+#### Pooling Layers
+Max pooling layers follow each convolutional layer, utilizing a 2x2 window to downsample the feature maps by a factor of two.
+This downsampling serves two primary functions: it reduces the computational load for subsequent layers and introduces a level of translational invariance to the learned features, thereby improving the robustness of the model.

 ## Mask Branch:
 - Input: This branch processes the single-channel (grayscale) mask images associated with the ultrasound data.